 Familiarize yourself with privacy tools

 Users usually don’t have much control over how their data are kept.
 However, some platforms offer privacy options, such as making contact information invisible to other users.
 Make sure to maximize the privacy settings on the platform.
 There are also a lot of third-party privacy tools that can help improve the security of your online accounts.
-This includes VPN that encrypt your internet connection, password managers, email encryption, anti-tracking tools, firewall, ad-block, and more.
+This includes VPNs that encrypt your internet connection, password managers, email encryption, anti-tracking tools, firewall, ad-block, and more.

 Activate MFA whenever possible